 The City will be receiving an additional \$9,626,335 of American Rescue Plan funds in the HOME program made available by the American Rescue Plan legislation passed in spring of 2021 (HOME-ARP).
 These HOME-ARP funds are currently being planned for by City staff.
-A summary of how HOME-ARP can be used is found in the Appendix.
-Over the next year the City will be engaging stakeholders in developing a HOME-ARP Allocation Plan to present to City Council as an amendment to the City's 2021 Consolidated Plan Action Plan.
 To date, the City has received a portion of HOME-ARP administrative funding to assist in planning for full development of the HOME-ARP Allocation Plan.